WICG/webcomponents/proposals/Shadow-DOM-Cascade-Order-in-v1.md

      - `... { color: #000; }`

-2. A selectors declared in the same node tree (*host1's shadow tree*):
+2. A selector declared in the same node tree (*host1's shadow tree*):

      It can match `host4`, as usual.